 - The payment cycles tend to be confusing.
 They try to predate on writing rules complicatedly and the ignorance of people.

-- Some payday loans put weekly interest rates, some put annual, and some days, such complicated interest rate calculations make it difficult for the borrower to accurately calculate the total amount.
+- Some payday loans put weekly interest rates, some put annual, and some days, such complicated interest rate calculations make it difficult for the borrower to calculate the total amount accurately.

 - Payday loans are hard to pay off.
-In fact, sometimes, it almost becomes impossible to repay.
+Sometimes, it almost becomes impossible to repay.
 There are multiple cases where people have failed to pay back and have been harassed and, in some cases, violently.

 - Since they don’t operate within the boundaries of government agencies, any legal complications cannot be handled with a generic legal system.

 - Most of these loans are not reported to credit rating agencies.
-This makes a point of these loans moot.
+This makes the point of these loans moot.
 If the borrower’s credit score is not improved, there is no point in having taken loans.

-Loan sharks are loans at an expensive cost, but they do come with their own benefits.
+Loan sharks are loans expensive but come with their benefits.
 Though the benefits do not overthrow the negatives, people choose to use it because sometimes it is the only way.
-There are multiple reports and studies that researched the implications of loan sharks on the rest of the economy.
+Some multiple reports and studies researched the implications of loan sharks on the rest of the economy.
 We have briefly discussed the implications of illegal and legal systems of such loans and how the government tried to regulate them.
-Even when the government tried to regulate them, the illegal ways still stand because of the accessibility of such loans.
-Opening the banking system and actually regulating it will help them be more secure, rather than trying to shut them down entirely.
+Even when the government tried to regulate them, the illegal ways still stood because of the accessibility of such loans.
+Opening and regulating the banking system will help them be more secure than trying to shut them down entirely.

 This is a guide to Loan Sharks.
-Here we discuss the introduction and examples of loan sharks along with the advantages and disadvantages.
+Here we discuss the introduction, examples of loan sharks, and advantages and disadvantages.
 You can also go through our other suggested articles to learn more –